-Just because you know where your will is does not mean your family or executor will know where to look for it after you pass away.
-It is best to store your original will in a way that allows your executor to easily find it.
-Remember, if account numbers, combination codes, or passwords are necessary to access your will or assets, your executor needs those, too.
-If the executor is not left with this important information, they will likely waste valuable time and money gaining access to your possessions.
+Because you know where your will is doesn’t mean your family or executor will know where to look for it after you pass.
+It’s best to store your original will in a way that allows your executor to easily find it.
+Remember, if account numbers, combination codes, or passwords are necessary to access your will, your executor needs those, too.
+If the executor is not left with this important information, they’ll likely waste valuable time and money gaining access to your possessions.
 Some may be lost forever.

 Many attorneys are happy to keep a clients original will safe at their law offices.
 This option protects the confidentiality of your will, and attorneys do not generally charge for this service.
 Often attorneys keep the original will and clients keep a copy at their home.
 If copies are kept, they should be marked COPY, and the contact information for the attorney that is storing the original should be kept with the copy.
 Keep the contact information up to date.
 You can avoid confusion by telling your executor and family members about the attorney holding your will.